thomas-naouchi/cnn-training/report.md

 7. Get the average of all stored metrics + std deviation
 8. Using these same parameters, train a new model on all the dataset and save it

+## Deeper dive in technicalities

+###### importing the data in numpy arrays:
+27 arrays because we have 27 artists
+Each array will be named by an artist name and contain the images of the corresponding artist I stored the images of each artist in a different array, then stored this array in a dictionary

+TODO :
+    -   transform each array to a numpy array
+    -   shuffle using a seed, for reproducibility
+    -   divide each array into 75% train - 25% test
+    -   merge all train arrays together and all test arrays together
+    -   split train and test into X_train, y_train, X_test, y_test